jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegatestore.md

 ### tiersOf

-Gets an array of all the active tiers.
+Gets an array of active tiers.

 ```solidity
 function tiersOf(